 Ed Sawyer volunteers to teach English in 'Lhumbe:

 Two times Mongolia traveler Ed Sawyer spent his Fall vacation in a very distant and mighty cold place, Renchinlhumbe.
 Ed is a very unretiring retiree and when he heard that the Renchinlhumbe school was eager to have a volunteer to assist with English teaching, he jumped right in.
 Ed got himself to UB and Boojum took him the rest of the way, housing him at the Saridag Inn so that he could comfortably devote his days to the classroom and his evenings to classes for local adults.
-Everyone at Boojum and KLM wants to say a huge thanks to Ed, whose contribution shows how private individuals, private business and local communities can cooperate to everyone's benefit.
+Everyone at Boojum and KLM wants to say a huge thanks to Ed, whose contribution shows how private individuals, private businesses, and local communities can cooperate to everyone's benefit.

 Saridag Inn's Caretaker Steps Out:

 Uganji, our caretaker in Renchinlhumbe, is a remarkable guy, having lost his legs to frostbite when just a boy.
 For decades he has managed to ride horses, build houses and do the daily chores of life on homemade prosthetics.
 He demonstrates a kind of personal grit and good nature to which we should all aspire.
-In summer of 2004, with the help of friends at Bioregions International, Boojum Expeditions brought Uganji to Ulaan Baatar to be fitted with brand new, state of the art prosthetic legs.
+In the summer of 2004, with the help of friends at Bioregions International, Boojum Expeditions brought Uganji to Ulaan Baatar to be fitted with brand new, state-of-the-art prosthetic legs.
 The only problem is that he's now several centimeters taller and keeps hitting his head on the ger door!

 Mongolia Cowboys Meet American Cowboys in Elko: